Balankha: Challenges

-Road has brought new hopes and possibilities for the growth of this bazar.
-However every growth has growing pains.
-Balankha as an emerging town needs to address a lot of issues and challenges before they become huge problem.
+The road brought new possibilities for the growth of the bazar.
+Howeverthe growth comes with setbacks.
 As bazar grows, it needs enough Water Supply, proper Garbage and Drain system, Electricity or Solar power, uninterrupted Communication System, Health care facilities, Police Station and Emergency Services.
 The local authorities and bazar people should not be too late to focus on these infrastructure developments.

 Other features such as Park, Sports ground, Wide street with side walk, tree plantation along the road and even proper building design and clean environment should also be considered, if Balankha wants to be a model town in the region.